HiteshkumarPrajapati/cybersecurity/projects/Risk Register/risk-register-saas-crm.md

 ---

-## CRM-R13 — Shadow IT / unsanctioned SaaS tools used by staff
+## CRM-R13 (Shadow IT / unsanctioned SaaS tools used by staff)

 **Risk description:** If staff sign up for and use unapproved SaaS tools (e.g. AI coding assistants, file-sharing tools, note-taking apps) to handle company or customer data, that data falls outside CloudReach's security controls and visibility, increasing the risk of an undetected breach or data residency/compliance issue.

 **Threat / Vulnerability:** Well-intentioned productivity-seeking behaviour by staff, enabled by an absence of a SaaS approval process or CASB-style visibility tooling.

-**Existing controls:** Acceptable use policy exists and is signed at onboarding; no technical control (CASB, DNS filtering) currently monitors or restricts SaaS sign-ups; no defined process for staff to request new tool approval.
+**Existing controls:** Acceptable use policy exists and is signed at onboarding no technical control (CASB, DNS filtering) currently monitors or restricts SaaS sign-ups no defined process for staff to request new tool approval.

 | | Likelihood | Impact | Rating |
 |---|---|---|---|